bockph/DISN-Presentation/blogpost.md

 In general, 3D representations can be divided into:

  - **explicit methods ---** describe a 3D model solidly using e.g. pointclouds, voxels or meshes.
-The main advantage of such method is its intuitivity
+The main advantage of such method is its intuitivity which also makes them easy to encode e.g. in a Neural Network.
+But they suffer from limited resolution and fixed mesh topologies.
  - **implicit methods---** in contrast, define a surface by using a volumetric scalar function.
 If the equation $F(X,Y,Z) = 0$ holds, then a point $P(X,Y,Z)$ is said to be on the surface.